Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Theoretical Analysis

 The objective function in~\eqref{eqn:bin23_opt} sums the average errors over the single grid pieces while the constraints ensure that all single grid lengths sum up to~$1$ and are greater than or equal to~$0$.
-It can be rewritten to
+The objective function can be rewritten to

 Thus, \eqref{eqn:bin23_opt} decomposes into two independent problems where the respective optimal solutions $ \bm x^* $ and $ \bm y^* $, can be composed to create $ (\bm x^*, \bm y^*) $, which is optimal for the original problem~\eqref{eqn:bin23_opt}.
 The subproblems are